 Painting is a significant part of the cultural heritage of mankind.
 Each of the canvases has its own composition.
 It can be painted in oil on canvas, pencil on cardboard, gouache on plywood, pastel on sandpaper.
 In any case, each of these objects is a complex arrangement of materials that are subject to environmental changes.

 A non-invasive, non-contact method is needed to monitor the condition.
 Since works of art have high historical and cultural value, it is critically important to limit the physical impact on their surface.
 It is advisable to detect changes at the micro level before they become visually noticeable.
 This will help to avoid further destruction and identify the most suitable conditions in which the paintings should be stored, transported or put on display.
-3D scanning was used to carry out the complex of necessary studies.
+To carry out the complex of necessary studies, 3D scanning was used.

 Today, 3D scanning is used for high-precision measurements in industrial production, medicine, criminology, and now in the field of cultural heritage preservation.
 Modern 3D scanners allow you to obtain information about the geometry of the surface with a high degree of accuracy: from tens to hundreds of micrometers.
 This is quite enough to recognize changes in the condition of the canvases.
 The work carried out helped us to verify this in practice.